This emerging Open Standard is one to watch…

 Encrypted group chat is hard to accomplish.

 For enterprises concerned about security – and all should be – recognition will long have dawned that email is one of the least secure technologies under the sun.

-Encrypted group chat alternatives face a range of issues however: they need to ensure that messages can only be read by members of a given group.
+But encrypted group chat alternatives face a range of issues: they need to ensure that messages can only be read by members of a given group.
 They need to be asynchronous: participants may not be online at the same time.

 They need to ensure “forward secrecy”: i.e. that full compromise of a node at a point in time does not reveal past messages sent within the group, and they ultimately need to be scalable to the enterprise level: encryption keys can hog bandwidth.

 Now a growing group of institutions led by encrypted messenger app Wire and including Cisco, Mozilla and Twitter, are working to develop an Open Standard called Messaging Layer Security that supports such capabilities.